Skip to main content

 Criteo Management Centre → Reporting → Performance Report for branded retargeting clicks and conversions, alongside your analytics direct and organic channel reports (for example Google Analytics → Acquisition → Traffic acquisition) and your commerce platform’s repeat-customer view.

 Criteo cannot show this card on its own.
 Criteo sees the clicks and the conversions it served; it has no view of how those same shoppers behave in your direct and organic channels, which is the other half of the cannibalisation question.
-That cross-channel join, Criteo retargeting against commerce repeat-customer and analytics direct-intent signal, is what Vortex IQ assembles.
+That cross-platform join, Criteo retargeting against commerce repeat-customer and analytics direct-intent signal, is what Vortex IQ assembles.
 To sanity-check the gauge manually, compare Criteo’s branded retargeting conversion volume against your analytics direct and branded-organic conversion volume for the same period; a large overlap of the same customers is the cannibalisation this card estimates.
-Why our number is an estimate, not an exact figure:
+Why our number is an estimate, not an exact figure: Cross-connector reconciliation: This card is inherently cross-platform:

 Known limitations / merchant FAQs